djccarew/watson-dojo-pm-tester/README.md

   ![Import Data][12]

-  6. On your laptop, browse to the location where you downloaded the file **patientdataV6.csv** in the section [Before you begin](#before-you-begin) of this lab.
+  6. On your laptop, browse to the location where you downloaded the file **patientdataV6.csv** in the section [Download patient data](#download-patient-data) of this lab.
 Select the file and click on Open or Choose (depending on your operating system).

   7. Once successfully uploaded, the file should appear in the Data Assets section.